microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 Shared tree is a collaborative data-structure allowing cross version collaboration as well as support for loading all old formats.
 This imposes some very strict compatibility requirements that can make changing its implementation and functionality difficult.

-This puts a large tension between maintainability and extensibility.
-This leads to a design that is focused on optimizing for extensibility while minimizing the difficult of maintaining compatibility across these extensions.
+This puts a large tension between maintainability and extensibility, and leads to a design that is focused on optimizing for extensibility while minimizing the difficulty of maintaining compatibility across these extensions.
 The approach Shared Tree takes for this is separation of concerns and version-ability of components.

 Concepts are split into three categories based on compatibility requirements (see [SchemaVersioning](packages/dds/SchemaVersioning.md) for details of why these exist and what is in each):